mattianeroni/Blockchain/README.md

 # Blockchain
-A blockchain from scratch in Python using Flask framework
+The toy implementation of a blockchain from scratch in Python using Flask framework